contenox

 local_fs — Filesystem access

-Always available.
-Provides read, write, search, and metadata operations scoped to a configured directory.
+Forwarded to the ACP client’s fs/* capability.
+Provides read, write, and edit operations scoped to a configured directory.
 All paths are validated against the allowed directory; attempts to escape with ../ are rejected.

-tools_policies.local_fs controls read/output limits, denied path substrings, list filtering, and can override the root for a specific task with _allowed_dir.
+tools_policies.local_fs controls read/output limits and denied path substrings, and can override the root for a specific task with _allowed_dir.

 Tools